jyunyikuo/AmebaPro2_SDK_v9.0a/component/example/httpc/readme.txt

 Setup Guide
 ~~~~~~~~~~~
         In platform_opts.h, please set #define CONFIG_EXAMPLE_HTTPC 1
+		For AmebaD2 :Amebad2 Changes how example is compiled, and Removed macro controls (CONFIG_EXAMPLE_XXX)in platform_opts.h
+			GCC:use CMD "make xip EXAMPLE=httpc" to compile httpc example.
 Parameter Setting and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
         Can make automatical Wi-Fi connection when booting by using wlan fast connect example.